 Section 6445 Campus Climate Assessment Policy

-Climate assessments afford institutions the opportunity to better understand their campus and to make informed decisions when it comes to providing a safe educational environment.
-Beginning in the 2016-2017 academic year, the College will conduct a climate survey every other year that ascertains general awareness and knowledge of reporting and college adjudicatory processes for sexual harassment, including sexual violence, and other related crimes.
+Climate assessments afford the College the opportunity to better understand their campus and to make informed decisions when it comes to providing a safe educational environment.
+Beginning in the 2016-2017 academic year, the College will conduct a climate assessment every other year that ascertains general awareness and knowledge of reporting and College adjudicatory processes for sexual harassment, including sexual violence, and other related crimes.

 The College shall take steps to ensure that answers to such assessments remain anonymous and that no individual is identified.
-The College shall publish results of the surveys provided that no personally identifiable information shall be shared.
+The College shall publish results of the surveys on its website provided that no personally identifiable information shall be shared.

-Beginning in the summer semester of 2016, the President or designee will convene a group of scholars and practitioners to review methods of assessing campus climate, specific questions asked in past surveys, relevant data on responses and response rates, issues and problems encountered in survey implementation, and lessons learned from past surveys.
-The President or designee will gather this data and seek to develop a standardized survey, with the advice of relevant members of the Fei Tian community and knowledgeable outside entities, that uses established measurement tools, to be implemented every two years by the College beginning in the 2016-2017 academic year.
-This policy may be changed by the President or designee should federal and/or State legislation require a different process or duplicate efforts to assess campus climate via survey.
+Beginning in the summer semester of 2016, the President or designee convened a committee to review methods of assessing campus climate, specific questions asked in past surveys, relevant data on responses and response rates, issues and problems encountered in survey implementation, and lessons learned from past surveys.
+The President or designee shall gather this data and develop a standardized survey, with the advice of relevant members of the College community and if feasible knowledgeable outside entities, that uses established measurement tools, to be implemented every two years by the College beginning in the 2016-2017 academic year.
+This policy may be changed by the President or designee should federal and/or state legislation require a different process or duplicate efforts to assess campus climate via survey.

 Section 6446 Options for Confidential Disclosure Policy